lzim/teampsd/resources/training_guides/r/markdown.md

 <img src="https://ugotsta.files.wordpress.com/2015/07/github-raw-button.png" height="250" width="800">

-Below are the formatting needs you will most often encounter:
+Below are the markdown options you will most often use:

 ### 1. YAML Header
-A YAML header is used at the top of every document, meaning we DO NOT use this on issue cards but we DO use this on Learner SEE guides.
+A YAML header is used only at the top of every document, meaning for example, we DO NOT use this on issue cards but we DO use this on Learner SEE guides.
 - The text coming after each section of the YAML header **must be contained within quotes ("text")** to format properly.
-- In the data section, **DO NOT erase the previous person's record of name and date the file was worked on.** Instead, **add** your name and date in while still keeping the record of previous contributors to the document in the YAML header.
+- In the date section, **DO NOT erase the previous person's record of name and date the file was worked on.** Instead, **add** your name and date in while still keeping the record of previous contributors to the document in the YAML header.
-- The output section outlines all of the possible ways the document can be outputted.
-To output the document in one of these other formats, click here.
+- The output section outlines all of the possible ways the document can be outputted in R. For more instructions on that, click here.

 #### Code View:
 ```